 How 15 Minutes on the Trampoline Can Change Your Body

 Bouncing on a mini trampoline has amazing all-over toning and body-renewing benefits, says structural integration/alignment specialist Lauren Roxburgh, author of Taller, Slimmer, Younger.
 Roxburgh says rebounding is incredibly effective—it brought her body back after giving birth to two babies, and she sees its results every day in her roster of clients.
-Here, she shares the six best things about rebounding (our favorite thing is you only need 15-20 minutes for a solid workout), a simple bouncing exercise, and a video routine to do easily at home.
+Here, she shares the six best things about rebounding (our favorite thing is you only need 15-20 minutes for a solid workout) and a simple bouncing exercise.

 Rebounding: The Youth-Boosting Workout